magenta/magenta/_posts/2016-06-01-welcome-to-magenta.markdown

 ## Storytelling

-This leads to perhaps our biggest challenge: combining generation, attention and surprise to tell a compelling story.
+This leads to perhaps our biggest challenge: combining generation, attention, and surprise to tell a compelling story.
 So much machine-generated music and art is good in small chunks but lacks any sort of long-term narrative arc.
 (To be fair, my own 2002 [music generation